birddevelper/salmos-report-spring-boot-starter/README.md

 There exist 3 classes in this plugin to make amazing things for you.

-* HtmlReportMaker : A class that generates HTML table from records retrieved by given sql query.
+* HtmlReportMaker : A class that generates HTML table from records retrieved from sql query or from list of objects.
-* XmlReportMaker : A class that generates XML document from records retrieved by given sql query.
+* XmlReportMaker : A class that generates XML document from records retrieved from sql query or from list of objects.
-* GeneralReportMaker : This class generates output in any given structure and format.
+* GeneralReportMaker : This class generates output in any given structure and format from sql query or list of objects.

 #### HtmlReportMaker Sample code